 Zij plantte z’ook in dieren die door de lucht op hare penne zwieren, Of zwemmen in de zee en watervloeden, of weiden in gebergt en klavergroen De pelikaan, bij mangel van de regen en water, laat de jongen niet verlegen, maar opent zelf all’aders in zijn borst en tap’t het bloed van ’t hart om hunnen dorst t e lessen, hen te spijzen met zijn spieren Gij hoort de leeuw en beer en tijger tieren en brullen, zo de jager ’t nest berooft.
 (3. ll.1023-33)

-De transition from the meek, self-sacrificing pelican and the roaring tiger, bear and lion is odd in more sense than one.
+The transition from the meek, self-sacrificing pelican and the roaring tiger, bear and lion is odd in more sense than one.
 It is a jarring image, deliberately so, in its mixing of naturalism and symbolism, and in its theologically problematic association of a symbol of Christ’s sacrificial death on the Cross with the instinctual love animals harbour for their young.
 Instead of placing nature and grace in opposition, and salvation outside history, Vondel places them in a continuum, imagining both as an expression of the same love, a love that is expressly figured as maternal and nourishing, rather than paternal and punitive.
 Both Jeptha and Gebroeders are problematic plays: they raise questions about the nature of sacrifice and thereby about the atonement, the central doctrine of Christian soteriology.
 Gebroeders does so by showing the notion of vicarious punishment to be a product of the archaic, primitive lex talionis, surely a resonant idea at the time when the Calvinist interpretation of Christ’s sacrifice as penal substitution was attracting increasing criticism.
 Jeptha, by contrast, dramatizes the clash between a sacrificial theology and the dictates of natural law and parental love.
 In both plays, the role of lamenting women is crucial in bringing these conflicts to the fore.
 This is not necessarily to say that play vindicates the women’s perspective over that of the other characters, but rather that these plays refuse to collapse and subsume their contradictions into a wider vision - providence or divine will.
 Vondel’ s women resist: they argue, fight, weep and lament, and through their lamentations perform the work of mourning that reinscribes the past into the present, activating its traumas in every performance.
 Their anguished cries are what makes the tragedy tragic.

 III Political passions – revenge and the public sphere